cdds-uiuc/simles-book/_sources/intro.md

 ***Environment***
 If you are running this notebook on your own machine, I recommend you use the environment provided  in this file: [simles-book.yml](https://raw.githubusercontent.com/cdds-uiuc/simles-book/main/simles-book.yml).

 ***simles-book.yml is a live document*** that will change as a I build the book and discover new dependencies.
-If you are findign you are missing a library, the first thing to do is make sure your environment is up to date.
+If you are finding you are missing a library, the first thing to do is make sure your environment is up to date.

 ```

 ## Errors, Typos, Examples, Feedback
 This is the first iteration of the material, written on the fly, as it is being taught, and while raising a toddler.
 Errors and typos abound.
 Finding typos and errors *and reporting them to me* will count towards your participation score in the class.
 Helpful feedback on the presentation is also welcomed.

 You can submit a github issue via the github button at the top of the notebook.

 Well-written examples applications in the Earth and Environmental Sciences are *especially* welcomed, and will earn participation grade (if a student in the class), or brownie points + eternal gratitude + acknowledgemetns if not.